Only for fact-hunters!

 Credit: Library of Congress

-Here’s a surprise: the United States doesn’t have an official language!
-While English is the most widely spoken and some states have made it their official language, there’s no federal mandate.
+Here’s a surprise: up until very recently, the United States didn’t have an official language!
+While English has always been the most widely spoken language, and many states had already made it their official language, this wasn’t the case for the nation.